Thursday, October 30, 2025

 A few changes

-I wake to the hospital room thick with silence.
+I wake to the room thick with silence.
 My phone screen glows — four missed calls without voicemails and three text messages from Charlie.
 I opened up my text messages from him….the first two were asking if I was awake and he wanted to talk to me.
 The last one I paid more attention to.

 Charlie: “Vic went to the airport earlier than needed and got on an earlier flight home.”